 Learning the Quranic words and understanding their meanings is a very necessary step to contemplating the Holy Quran and understanding the meaning of each verse specifically.

-Therefore, the student must make an effort at the beginning in order to identify the meanings of the peers first, and then master the memorization of the words of the Qur’an completely. you may like to try our free trials of Quran memorization online classes (Hifz) or Quran recitation course
+Therefore, the student must make an effort at the beginning to identify the meanings of the peers first, and then master the memorization of the words of the Qur’an completely. you may like to try our free trials of Quran memorization online classes (Hifz) or Quran recitation course

 Common Quranic words and phrases